awsdocs/aws-cryptography-overview-developer-guide/doc_source/pki-concepts.md

 **Secure Sockets Layer \(SSL\) and Transport Layer Security \(TLS\)**  <a name="concept-ssl"></a>
 Cryptographic protocols that provide communication security over a computer network\.
 TLS is the successor of SSL\.
 They both use X\.509 certificates to authenticate the server\.
 Both protocols negotiate a symmetric key between the client and the server that is used to encrypt data flowing between the two entities\.

-**SSL server certificates **  <a name="concept-sslcert"></a>
+**SSL/TLS server certificate**  <a name="concept-sslcert"></a>
 An X\.509 version 3 data structure that binds the public key in the certificate to the subject of the certificate and is signed by a [certificate authority \(CA\)](#concept-ca)\.
 An SSL/TLS certificate contains the name of the server, the validity period, the public key, the signature algorithm, and more\.
 Server certificates are required for HTTPS transactions to authenticate a server\.

-**symmetric key cryptography **  <a name="concept-symmetric"></a>
+**symmetric\-key cryptography **  <a name="concept-symmetric"></a>
-The practice of using the same key to both encrypt and decrypt data\.
-See also: [asymmetric key cryptography](#concept-asymmetric)\.
+The practice of using the same key to encrypt and to decrypt data\.
+See also: [asymmetric\-key cryptography](#concept-asymmetric)\.

 **Transmission Control Protocol \(TCP\)**  <a name="concept-tcp"></a>
 As part of the TCP/IP stack, TCP is one of the main sets of rules used when sending data between networks\.
 By verifying the order in which information is received, TCP assures the quality of transmissions across hosts and servers\.
 TCP standards are regulated by the [Internet Engineering Task Force \(IETF\)](https://www.ietf.org/)\.

 **trust **  <a name="concept-trust"></a>
 The reliability of a website's identity as established by verifying the website's certificate\.
-BrowsersC trust only a small number of certificates known as CA [root certificates](#concept-root)\.
+Browsers trust only a small number of certificates known as CA [root certificates](#concept-root)\.
 A trusted third party, known as a [certificate authority \(CA\)](#concept-ca), validates the identity of the website and issues a signed digital certificate to the website's operator\.
 The browser can then check the digital signature to validate the identity of the website\.
 If validation is successful, the browser displays a lock icon in the address bar\.